Board Meeting Guide

 The public is invited to attend and participate in Washington County Board Meetings, which are most Tuesdays at 9 a.m. in the Board Room at the Washington County Government Center, 14949 62nd St. N., Stillwater.
 See the county calendar for meeting dates.
 The Washington County Board Room is disability accessible, and assisted-listening devices are available to the public.
 All regular Board Meetings are webcast live and are available during the meeting and in archives.

 The Washington County Board of Commissioners board meetings are cablecast on government access cable channels.
 Check the local cable channels to see if they rebroadcast the meetings.
-Channels are Suburban Community Cable Television (SCCTV) Channel 18, South Washington County Cable, Channel 16, Valley Access, Channel 16 and Lake Area Cable, Channel 10.
+Channels are South Washington County Cable, Channel 16, and Valley Access, Channel 16.

 Meeting summaries and minutes are available online following each meeting.

 During Board meetings, the commissioners develop policy, make decisions, and make or amend laws for governing the county.
 The agenda of upcoming meetings may be viewed online in advance.
 The order of events are as follows:

 - Comments from the Public - The Board Chair invites residents in the audience to share their concerns about subjects not on the meeting agenda.
 The Board may ask the county administrator to prepare a response to any questions or concerns raised.
 Residents who wish to speak need to fill out a comment card before the meeting and give it to a county staff person.

 - Consent Calendar - The Consent Calendar covers routine administrative subjects.
 These items are reviewed by the commissioners and the county administrator prior to each meeting.
 An item may be pulled by a commissioner for discussion at a later time.

 - Departmental or Program Items -County departments and community organizations report items to the Board, present awards, or ask for Board approval or direction on a county action.